Does this sound familiar?

 A software system whose structure closely matches its organization’s communication structure works better (defined broadly) than a system whose structure differs from its organization’s communication structure.

-Designing a better solution meant we first needed to understand the organizational communication channels.
+Designing a solution meant we first needed to under understand the organizational communication channels.
 Then we could create a solution that embraces the communication channels while at the same time enforcing master data integrity and attribute level ownership.

 The implementation included creating a microsite and a set of microservices to act as a broker of the data to be maintained by both departments.
 This solution allows edits to specific attributes by the parties who were best informed.
 The high friction communication between departments is eliminated and the consumers of the data will be enabled to make timely edits to the master data.